Shilpa-Kancharla/machine-learning-tutorials/Tree Based Methods/README.md

 https://medium.com/@SeattleDataGuy/how-to-develop-a-robust-algorithm-c38e08f32201

+Bootstrap method refers to random sampling with replacement.
+This sample is referred to as a resample.
+This allows the model or algorithm to get a better understanding of the various biases, variances and features that exist in the resample.
+Taking a sample of the data allows the resample to contain different characteristics than it might have contained as a whole.
+This is good for small size datasets that have a tendency to overfit.

+Bootstrap is useful because it provides stability of a solution.
+By using multiple sample datasets and then testing multiple methods, it can increase robustness.
+Bootstrapping uses both bagging and boosting, which will be discussed later.

 - Bagging, random forests, and boosting use trees as building blocks to construct more powerful prediction models (unfortunately, this comes at the cost of ease of interpretation)
 - All of these methods build many trees to improve the performance of tree-based methods.
 This is motivated by the fact that usual trees have high variance.
 - Both bagging and random forests build trees by sampling from the original data using the bootstrap
 - Bootstrap is a powerful and general procedure that can be used assess the variability of estimators.
 Here, we see that bootstrap can also be used to improve the performance of estimators.

+## Bagging

+Bagging refers to **bootstrap aggregators**.
+Bagging predictors is a method for generating multiple versions of a predictor and using these to get an aggregated predictor.
+Bagging helps reduce variance from models that may be very accurate, but only the data they were trained on (overfitting).
+Decision trees can be easily overfit, as they are composed of if-else statements.
+Thus, if the dataset is changed to a new dataset that might have some bias or difference in spread of underlying featuers compared to the previous set.
+The model will fail to be accurate because test data will not fit it as well.

+Bagging overcomes this because it creating it's own variance amongst the data by sampling and replacing data while it tests multiple hypothesis (models).
+This reduces noise by utilizing multiple samples that would most likely be made up of data with various attributes (median, average, etc.)

+Once each model has developed a hypothesis, the models use *voting for classification* or *averaging for regression*.
+Each hypothesis has the same weight as all the others.
+All of the models run at the same time, and vote on which hypothesis is the most accurate.
+This helps decrease variance, i.e., reduce the overfit.